fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-securing-a-node-with-ssl-tls.md

 These files will be updated when the certificate renews.
 ```

 You may also find that the paragraph after, that mentions that the certificate expires is important.
-If you are running the Docker Stack we provide, the `certbot` is installed and automating the certification for you.
+If you are running the Docker Stack we provide, the `certbot` is installed and automates renewing the certification for you.

 ```sh
 NEXT STEPS: